 4 credits total: 2 credits per semester for 2 semesters

-Gain real-world experience by completing a practicum, in which you either complete a substantial individual translation project, operate Globe Multilingual Services (a student-driven translation agency within the Institute), complete a paid or volunteer localization-related internship, or contribute to a research/special project such as the ROAR podcast.
+Gain real-world experience through a substantial individual translation project, a paid or volunteer localization-related internship, or contributing to a research/special project such as the ROAR podcast.

 You will complete your degree with additional Localization courses and electives of your choice from any degree program.
 Popular electives include Data-Driven Localization, which will prepare you to make strategic, management-level decisions.
 Translation specialization students may choose to take additional translation courses including studying a third language.

 Prepare for the markets in which you may work through this career-focused course.
 In conjunction with this course, your career advisor and academic advisor will provide one-on-one coaching regarding your career goals.

 Fall Start, Full Time, Four Semesters